heinu123/PlayIntegrityNEXT/Fp_Downloader.apk to use with play integrity by chiteroman/README.md

 • Flash both modules and reboot

+• Open Termux

+• Type "su"

+• Type "fp"

+• Answer the question about kernel spoofing

+• Use the SPIC app to verify Play integrity or the play store checker.

 • Open the fp_downloader app and grant the necessary permissions, check if notifications are turned on or you won't be able to read them.

-• Use the SPIC app to verify Play integrity or the play store checker.

-When the FP will be banned, you will only need to open the fp_downloader app.
+When the FP will be banned, you will only need to open the fp_downloader app or use the termux command.

-BONUS

-If the fp_downloader is not working you can use :

-    - Open Termux
-    - Type "su"
-    - Type "fp"

 # Demonstration